meatyite/python-steimatzky/README.md

 # python-steimatzky
-A Python library used to Scrape data from steimatzky.co.il
+A Python library used to Scrape data from steimatzky.co.il. <br/>